Search

 You're investing for long-term goals

-If you know you'll need funds in a few years for a wedding, home renovation or college expenses, DCA can help you steadily save while minimizing risk.
+If you know you'll need funds in a few years for a wedding, home renovation or college expenses, DCA can help you steadily save while managing risk.
 By investing consistently, regardless of market performance, you can stay focused on the bigger picture.
+While DCA can be a part of a solid investment strategy, you also need to consider a diversified portfolio that's tailored to your goals and risk tolerance.

 When dollar-cost averaging might not be ideal

 DCA can be a solid strategy, but it's not right for every investor or situation.
-Here are a few scenarios where it may fall short:
+Here are a few scenarios where it may fall short.

 Want help building a dollar-cost averaging strategy?